-Actions that are likely to have a significant economic impact on a substantial number of small entities, and

-Any rules that the Agency has identified for periodic review under section 610 of the Regulatory Flexibility Act.
-EPA, however, has no rules scheduled for section 610 review until 2008, so there are no 610 reviews included in this Regulatory Flexibility Agenda.
+- Actions that are likely to have a significant economic impact on a substantial number of small entities, and - Any rules that the Agency has identified for periodic review under section 610 of the Regulatory Flexibility Act.
+We have three rules scheduled for 610 review in 2008.

-E. How Are Regulatory Plan and Regulatory Flexibility Agenda Organized?
+E. How Is the E-Agenda Organized?